-The information shared are "recommendations" only and the installation flooring contractor must always dry-lay an area of approximately (20m2) and obtain the approval and sign-off by the project manager and/or Architect before proceeding with a permanent application.
-Irrespective, during installation the carpet installer must be responsible to observe any 'bold' patterning lines where the same color (dark or light) row of yarn creates a noticeable wider line at the join and relocate the adjacent module into another position.
+8.1 Product Layout and Approval ØFlow® is supplied with the Pile surface facing out.
+The installation flooring contractor must unwrap and in according to the seaming diagram dry-lay an area of approximately (20m2) and immediately obtain the approval and sign-off by the project manager and/or Architect before proceeding with a permanent application.
+During dry-laying the carpet installer must be responsible to observe if any 'bold' patterning lines appear at the joints, where the same color (dark or light) row of yarn creates a noticeable wider line and relocate the adjacent module into another position.
+Align all carpet breadths/ widths to their proper position; overlap the edges to allow for double Top-Cut for butt-joint.
 For specific instructions or advice, please consult your local Carpets Inter representative Office.
+IMPORTANT NOTICE: